Emma2020/Emma2020/README.md

 - 👋 Hi, I’m Emmanuel Imwa
 - 👀 I’m interested in Web develoment and Data science..
 - 🌱 I’m currently learning Javascript
-- 💞️ I’m looking to collaborate on python
 - 📫 How to reach me

 <!---